Skip to main content

 Key Streams

-Skilled Workers in Manitoba, Skilled Workers Overseas, International Education, Business Investor
+Skilled Workers in Manitoba, Skilled Workers Overseas, International Education, and business streams (confirm on MPNP)

 Highlights

-Manitoba prioritizes applicants with Manitoba connections (family, education, or previous work).
-Skilled Workers Overseas requires a connection to Manitoba or an eligible occupation on the in-demand list.
+Manitoba prioritizes applicants with a genuine connection to the province (family, education, or prior work).
+Skilled Workers Overseas generally requires a Manitoba connection or an eligible in-demand occupation.
+Verify the current connection rules and any invitation pathways on the MPNP website.

 Processing Time